 It is the purpose of this chapter to establish business licensing standards for adult beverage businesses located in unincorporated King County, in order to promote and protect the health, safety and general welfare of unincorporated King County's residents.

 NEW SECTION.
 SECTION 4.
 There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:

+Adult beverage business: An adult beverage business means a winery, brewery, distillery or cidery, and remote tasting rooms for any of those businesses.

+NEW SECTION.
+SECTION 5.
+There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:

 A person or entity shall not operate or maintain an adult beverage business in unincorporated King County unless the business has obtained a business license issued by the director as provided by this chapter.
 A current adult beverage business license issued under this chapter shall be prominently displayed on the licensed premises.
 The adult beverage business licensee shall comply with all applicable laws.